Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.03.11 (Xilmi)
+- Expansion-phase-research-tweeks
+  - AI will no longer commit to getting improved environment-techs for systems that are outside of their range.
+  - AI will now favor range-techs over engine-techs if they are in the expansion-phase and the range tech is the only way for them to obtain more planets.
+- Expansionsts more expansionistic for Character-AI:
+  - AIs with the "Expansionist" personality-trait will assume they can get all the uncolonized planets they know about instead of making assumptions about opponents getting some of them too.
+So they rather risk overbuilding on colonizers instead of putting their resources elsewhere.
+- Scout repelling (Xilmi)
+  - Fixed an issue causing the AI not having built Fighters to repel enemy scouts anymore in the early-game for the last 9 months.

 2025.03.10 (BR)
 - Moved "French" selection to second position, as English and French are the only fully supported language of RotP-Fusion.